edloidas/autoresize/README.md

 ```
 Passing the `rowHeight` value may be a bit more performant solution, but it will mean that the `lineSize` is guarantee to be unchanged in future with JS or CSS (including some `@media` queries).
 Otherwise, `rowHeight` will be calculated on the initial step and recalculated on window `'resize'` event.

 Passing the `assumeRendered` with `true` value will skip the check for the presence of the element in the DOM.
-Otherwise, the `render()` function will wait, until the element is rendered and then will apply the add the event listeners.
+Otherwise, the `render()` function will wait, until the element is rendered and then will apply the event listeners.

 __Input__
 ```js